Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 What was that shop you saw before, Dave?

-And I said, how many names do you reckon they had on the shortlist
+The lab of eggs and I said, how many names do you reckon they had a shortlist before they chose egg lab?

-She would just be in the back of the car reading every street sign she saw.
+She would just get me in the back of the car reading every street sign she saw.

 Not just hear a little egg lab.